hgosansn/pharmacy-inventory-test/README.md

-# Inato Take-Home Test Specification
+# Take-Home Test Specification

-You are a new developer in the Inato team, and your first job is to add a feature to an old existing piece of code.
+You are a new developer in the team, and your first job is to add a feature to an old existing piece of code.

 ## System specifications

 Hi and welcome to the team.
-We are in the future, and Inato has extended its activities by opening a pharmacy.
+We are in the future, and we have extended our activities by opening a pharmacy.
 Your task is to add a new feature to our system so that we can begin distributing a new drug.
 First an introduction to our system:

 - All drugs have an `expiresIn` value which denotes the number of days we have until the item expires.
 - All drugs have a `benefit` value which denotes how powerful the drug is.